Romain FiguierePostdoctoral fellow

 About me

 I graduated from AgroParisTech, the Paris Institute of Technology for Life, Food, and Environmental Sciences, with a Master Degree in Environmental Sciences, specialised in environmental toxicology in 2019.
 I worked at the European Chemicals Agency (2019-2020) in the Risk Management Unit on issues related to the substitution of the substances of very high concern covered by the REACH Authorisation process.
-I started my PhD at Stockholm University in October 2021, focusing on the implementation of the "Essential-Use" concept to manage the most harmful chemicals.
+I hold a PhD in Environmental Sciences from Stockholm University focusing on the implementation of the "Essential-Use" concept to manage the most harmful chemicals.
+I am now continuing this research as a postdoctoral researcher.

 Teaching